BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: BurstGPT-Perf: A Benchmark Suite

+In serving systems, Quality of Service (\textit{QoS}) is often measured by \textit{latency} and \textit{throughput}~\cite{miao2023efficient}.
+Latency refers to the completion time of each token, while throughput is the number of tokens processed within a given period.
+In addition to efficiency, the stability and reliability of LLM serving are particularly important to users, yet these aspects are often overlooked.
+In this evaluation, we also focus on latency jitters to assess stability and failure rates to assess the reliability of LLM serving.

-In our analysis, metrics are categorized into two types: average values (denoted with a superscript $^{avg}$) and instantaneous values (marked with a superscript $^{ins}$).
-This categorization helps users to have a comprehensive understanding of both long-term trends and immediate system behavior.
-Then, based on the trace study and for a thorough evaluation of a serving system's performance, the following key metrics are employed: \begin{itemize} \item $R^{avg}$ / $R^{ins}$: Request Failure Rate; \item $L^{avg}$ / $L^{ins}$: Token Latency; \item $P^{avg}$ / $P^{ins}$: System Throughput. \end{itemize}
+We categorize metrics into two types: average values (denoted with a superscript $^{avg}$) and instantaneous values (marked with a superscript $^{ins}$).
+This categorization provides a comprehensive understanding of both long-term trends and immediate system behavior.
+Based on the trace study, the following key metrics are employed for a thorough evaluation of a serving system's performance: \begin{itemize} \item $R^{avg}$ / $R^{ins}$: Request Failure Rate; \item $L^{avg}$ / $L^{ins}$: Token Latency; \item $\sigma_L^{avg}$ / $\sigma_L^{ins}$: Token Latency Jitters (Standard Deviation); \item $P^{avg}$ / $P^{ins}$: System Throughput. \end{itemize}